DauQuangThanh/our-personas/templates/commands/clarify.md

    - Path to updated spec.
    - Sections touched (list names).
    - Coverage summary table listing each taxonomy category with Status: Resolved (was Partial/Missing and addressed), Deferred (exceeds question quota or better suited for planning), Clear (already sufficient), Outstanding (still Partial/Missing but low impact).
-   - If any Outstanding or Deferred remain, recommend whether to proceed to `/personas.plan` or run `/personas.clarify` again later post-plan.
+   - If any Outstanding or Deferred remain, recommend whether to proceed to `/personas.design` or run `/personas.clarify` again later post-design.
    - Suggested next command.

 Behavior rules: